Writing the Past, Building New Worlds: Fiction and Non-Fiction

 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-On successful completion of this unit, students will be able to:
+On successful completion of this unit, you will be able to:

-admission to Master of Creative Writing.
+Admission to Master of Creative Writing.

 No special requirements